CAVEconnectome/pcg_skel/README.md

 sk = pcg_skel.coord_space_skeleton(root_id, client)
 ```

-This generates a skeleton, in this case for a pyramidal cell in the MICrONs65 volume.
+This generates a skeleton, in this case for a pyramidal cell in the MICrONs65 volume, in just a few seconds — less time than is needed to download the mesh itself.
 The skeleton is shown in black, and the mesh in red.

 ![pyramidal cell](example_skeleton.png)